microsoft/industry/fsi/docs/serviceEnablementFramework.md

  To review service by service per Microsoft Cloud security benchmark and baselines individually, please refer to the [Microsoft Cloud security benchmark and baselines](https://docs.microsoft.com/en-us/security/benchmark/azure/baselines) documentation.

- An example of how the benchmark is assessing each service to contextualize the responsiblity and to meet the control requirement can be seen below:
+ An example of how the benchmark is assessing each service to contextualize the responsibility and to meet the control requirement can be seen below:

 **Azure AD Authentication Required for Data Plane Access**